hikoworks/hikolang/doc/error_handling.md

     var x = foo()
     bar()
 } catch {
-    trap; // This will trap the current error and terminate the program.
+    trap // This will trap the current error and terminate the program.
 }
 ```